sakshisharma84/mke-docs/content/docs/operations/backup-restore/in-cluster.md

 ---
-title: Use the in-cluster storage provider
+title: Back up with an in-cluster storage provider
-weight: 1
+weight: 2
 ---

 By default, MKE 4 stores backups and restores using the in-cluster storage